ExodiaFinance/contracts/README.md

 - hardhat-deploy plugin enabled (use deployments from `deploy` folder, order and tag them; multi-network)
 - hardhat console enabled - to allow console.log usage within solidity code
 - testing environment configured and operational
+- Hardhat environment has been extended to instanciate Typechain contract automatically (src/HardhatRegistryExtension)

 Check the Hardhat documentation for more information.